bollian/tree-sitter-openscad/README.md

 # tree-sitter-openscad

-An OpenSCAD grammar built using tree-sitter.
+OpenSCAD grammar for the tree-sitter parsing library